 Author – 2 novels, public & scientific articles, and a highly acclaimed textbook

 For Ed, space became a normal way of life.
 He was at home as he glided over Earth at a serene five miles a second, lived months without gravity, traveled 35-million miles and watched Earth’s features become as familiar as the face of an old friend.
 With startling images, verbal clarity and touches of humor, he puts the audience into an astronaut’s mind and body.
 Soon they too feel at home as they experience liftoff, zero gravity, space walks and re-entry.
 He effectively conveys a crewperson’s sensations, thoughts and emotions as they meet the challenges and joys of spaceflight.

 When President John F. Kennedy challenged our nation to go the moon before the decade was out, an intense development and application of highly effective management systems began.
 The basic principles that emerged are straightforward, compatible with common sense and as applicable today as they were when Ed was immersed in Apollo and Skylab.

 With insight, enthusiasm and humor, Ed illustrates how the success of every mission to the Moon and the Skylab space station relied on the vision, courage and mission focus of program leadership.
 In this golden era of human space exploration, high levels of competence, mutual respect and trust became the norm.
 For over a decade, the challenge and exhilaration of lunar landings and operation of our first space station drove workforce motivation to unprecedented heights.

-Only those who risk going too far… can possibly find out how far they can go.– T. S. Elliot
+Only those who risk going too far… can can possibly find out how far they can go.– T. S. Elliot